takari/team-book/40-lifecycle.md

 The incremental build behavior of the takari lifecycle is supported by an extension to the Maven support for Eclipse, m2e.
-This extensions will automatically be installedwhen you import a Maven project that have thetakari-lifecycle-plugin configured.
+This extensions will automatically be installed when you import a Maven project that have the takari-lifecycle-plugin configured.

 Alternatively you can install it manually by choosing Help - Install New Software and adding another software site using the following URL